CodecademyMinecraftMods/atlantis-mod/README.md

 **Blocks**
  - Coral (has many subtypes of different colors)
- - Rotten Planks (for shipwreck, when mined drops sticks)
+ - Rotten Planks (for shipwreck, when mined drops sticks) DONE
  - Pearl Ore
  - Block of Pearl
  - Bubble Door (keeps out water, but you can still walk through it!)